AlexPinhel/aws-twitter-bot/Bot1/README.md

 **NOTE**: It is recommended to use a Python Virtual environment to separate your application development from  your system Python installation.

 **Bot 1: Make a bot who retweet automatically the tweets based on keywords**
-1. Gather the twitter credentials, generated in the pre requisites
-2. Look at the lambda code available in this repository.
-3. Create a KMS key (used to encrypt twitter credentials)
-4. Create 4 SSM parameters with twitter credentials and use the KMS key
-5. Create an S3 bucket to host your code package
+1. Create an S3 bucket to host your code package
-6. Create the lambda package
+2. Create the lambda package
     1. Use SAM and init a project
 ```sam init --runtime python3.6```
     2. Update template.yaml with the one in this repository